-the Othering & Belonging Institute in Berkeley recommends tracking race and other disparities in officer use of force and developing strategies to eliminate avoidable disparities.17 police oversight with an Office of the Independent Monitor and a civilian Police Oversight Panel, in response to a controversial incident involving the display of a firearm.
+the Othering & Belonging Institute in Berkeley recommends tracking race and other disparities in officer use of force and developing strategies to eliminate avoidable disparities.

 BPD initiated the collection of traffic and pedestrian stop data in 2017 in response to recommendations from an external study in 2016.
 In March 2019, the Boulder City Council adopted ordinance 8430 which established independent "We need more information, statistical data on arrests, and ticketing"